-You need to use the VPN throughout the campus to access VMs in the Big Data Lab, except in Adams Hall, Weed Hall, Weller Hall, and C.V.
+You need to use the VPN throughout the campus to access VMs in the Big Data Lab, except from lab computers in Adams Hall, Weed Hall, and C.V.
 Starr.
-Also, a VPN connection is needed to access VMs from any device connected to eduroam, even in one of the aforementioned buildings.
+A VPN connection is needed to access VMs from any device connected to eduroam, even in one of the aforementioned buildings.

 It does not accept my username and password!
 How do I login?